In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

 In our experience, Bing satellite images are usually much better in Indonesia.

-To the right is an example of Bing satellite maps on the Offline maps app, free version.
+Below is an example of Bing satellite maps on the Offline Maps app free version.

 Catalogging

-Satellite image apps are not only good for direct navigation, but is also a great way of cataloging and collecting waypoints from fellow sailors.
+Satellite image apps are not only good for direct navigation but are also a great way of cataloging and collecting waypoints from fellow sailors.

 Zuluwaterways

-For those familiar with Zuluwaterways.com (also offers app version) developed by Nicholas Baillie Jackson (another source you should know) they also offer a free app called Zulu Offshore which will allow you to download satellite images to navigate by.
+For those familiar with Zuluwaterways.com (which also offers an app version), developed by Nicholas Baillie Jackson (another source you should know).
+They also offer a free app called Zulu Offshore, allowing you to download satellite images to navigate by.

-As you probably already know, Indonesian waters are deep and the Island are steep making for some very awkward anchorages.
+As you probably already know, Indonesian waters are deep, and the Island is steep, making for some very awkward anchorages.

 This is especially true for the Northeastern part of Indonesia, around North Maluku and West Papua (Raja Ampat).